Professor Chennupati Jagadish on the National Press Club stage, sitting in a chair and speaking into a microphone

 It is an honour to be right here and be part of champions for progress who’ve delivered this address over the years – from throughout academia, politics, enterprise and trade.

-I thank Jane O’Dwyer, CEO of Cooperative Research Australia, for this chance, and the Slatyer Family for welcoming me so warmly and encouraging me to talk as freely and boldly – as Ralph did.
+I thank Jane O’Dwyer, CEO of Cooperative Research Australia, for this chance, and the Slatyer household for welcoming me so warmly and encouraging me to talk as freely and boldly – as Ralph did.

-I admired him tremendously.
+I admired him vastly.

 I’d argue he nonetheless is, in our nationwide consciousness.
 He set Australia’s analysis capabilities in movement.